 Though the Israelites used amen at the end of a prayer, blessing, curse, or a statement expressing the endorsement of what they said, Jesus used it once or twice to start a statement.
 This was an affirmation that what followed in his statement was a solemn or important truth compared to the usual statements.

 Several factors intensified the grief of the apostles.
-Their weakness to be awake with Jesus at the Garden of Gethsemane, Judas’ betrayal, the arrest of Jesus, Peter’s denial of Jesus three times, the public and private questioning of Jesus, the physical and mental torture he faced, people’s clamor for Jesus’ crucifixion, their preference to release Barabbas in the place of Jesus, his sentence to death, his humiliating journey carrying the cross to Calvary, his extremely painful crucifixion and death, and their absence at his burial would add the gravity of their sorrow and make them weep and mourn.
-Because of the fear of their own arrest, they were hiding.
-However, they have been tracking what was happening to their divine master through the lady disciples and the admirers of Jesus.
+Their weakness to be awake with Jesus at the Garden of Gethsemane, Judas’ betrayal, the arrest of Jesus, Peter’s triple denial of Jesus, the public and private questioning of Jesus, the physical and mental torture he faced, the crowd’s baying for Jesus’ blood, their choice of Barabbas over Jesus, his unjust condemnation, his humiliating trudge with the cross to Calvary, his painful crucifixion, his horrendous 6-hour agony and pitiable death.
+Their absence at his burial would add the gravity of their sorrow and make them weep and mourn.
+Out of fear of arrest, they were in hiding.
+However, they had been tracking the events through the lady disciples and the admirers of Jesus.

 While the world rejoices

-Jesus made a contrast of the deep grief of his disciples to the cheerfulness of his opponents and their supporters.
-The Jewish leaders were successful in reversing the clamor of the people who sang, “Hosanna to the Son of David,” to their crying for his crucifixion.
-All who demanded his crucifixion rejoiced at his humiliating and extremely torturous martyrdom.
+Jesus made a contrast of the deep grief of his disciples to the cheerfulness of his enemies.
+The Jewish leaders were successful in flipping the clamour of the people from, “Hosanna to the Son of David,” to “crucify him.”
+All who demanded his crucifixion rejoiced at his painful and ignominious end.
 The High Priests, the Sadducees, the Pharisees, the Scribes, and the Herodians had been plotting and waiting for that to happen.
 So Jesus foretold their rejoicing at his crucifixion.
 That would add to the grief of his disciples.

-The Bible often compares the pain of a woman in labor to the faithful’s suffering that would later gain victory.
-“As a woman with child writhes and moans in her pain when her time is near, so were we in your presence, O LORD.”
-(Isaiah 26:17).
-“Before being in labor, she gives birth; before birth pangs came upon her, she delivers a son.”
-(Isaiah 66:7).
+The Bible often compares the pain of a woman in labour to the faithful’s suffering that would later gain them victory.
+“As a woman with child writhes and moans in her pain when her time is near, so were we in your presence, O LORD” (Isa 26:17).
+“Before being in labour, she gives birth; before birth pangs came upon her, she delivers a son” (Isa 66:7).
 The woman had been foreseeing both the hours of her anguish and its joyful outcome.
 Jesus also expected such hours of suffering and joy for him and his disciples.
 That example was giving hope to the disciples, though they could not grasp fully what would happen.

-The mother ignores the pangs of childbirth when she sees the child she gave birth.
-The victorious outcome helps us to forget the hardships endured to achieve it.
+The mother quickly forgets the distress of her labour when she sees the outcome of it – a newborn child!
+The victorious outcome erases the memory of the hardships endured to achieve it.
 Such was the experience of the disciples and their successors by the end of their lives.
-When we are working for Jesus and his church, we too might also face tribulations.
-However, let us be hopeful of the victory to follow.
+When we are working for Jesus and his church, we too might face tribulations.
+However, let us be sure of the victory to follow.

-Like the pangs of childbirth, Jesus’ suffering and of the disciples were at hand.
-The suffering, death, and burial would cause extreme grief for the disciples.
-However, that would be temporary because Jesus would rise from the dead on the third day and return to them, resulting them to rejoice.
+Similar to the pangs of childbirth, Jesus’ suffering and that of the disciples were at hand.
+The suffering, death, and burial would cause extreme grief to the disciples.
+However, that would be temporary because Jesus would rise from the dead on the third day and return to them, resulting in their joy.
 Unlike the temporary happiness of the world, the heavenly joy of the disciples would be permanent.

 Everything happened as Jesus prophesied.
 The disciples saw the Risen Lord on and off for forty days.
 Then he ascended to heaven to sit at the right hand of his Father.
 As promised, he sent the Holy Spirit to guide the disciples.
-Jesus continues to lead the church as its head.
-Though he ascended to heaven, and spiritually present among the disciples, the church is awaiting his second coming to reward his righteous with eternal joy.
+Jesus continues to lead the Church as its head.
+Though he ascended into heaven, he is sacramentally present to the disciples.
+The Church is awaiting his second coming to reward his righteous disciples with eternal joy.
 That would be the end of the evil in this world.

 Satan took away the joy of Adam and Eve in paradise by tempting them to act against God’s command.
-The devil and the demons continue taking away the joy of God’s people in this world by tempting them to commit sins.
-With the reestablishment of the Kingdom of God in its fullness at Christ’s second coming, the influence of Satan will end, and the joy will return to its fullness.
-Satan can no longer tempt the redeemed or take away their joy.
+The devil and the demons continue taking away the joy of God’s people in this world by trapping them in sin.
+With the re-establishment of the Kingdom of God in its fullness at Christ’s second coming, the influence of Satan will end, and joy will return to its fullness.
+Satan will no longer be able to tempt the redeemed or take away their joy.

 During Jesus’ public ministry, the disciples had many questions.
 The teachings and actions of Jesus confused them.
 Even after Jesus’ resurrection, the situation did not change much.
-However, when they received the Holy Spirit on Pentecost, the Spirit cleared all their doubts, and they had no need of further questioning on the teachings of Jesus.
+However, when they received the Holy Spirit on Pentecost, all their doubts dissolved and they got the answers to their questions directly in their hearts.
 “When he, the Spirit of truth comes, he will guide you into all the truth.
 He will not give his own message, but will speak only of what he hears, and he will declare to you the things to come.
-He will take what is mine and make it known to you; in doing this, he will glorify me.”
-(John 16:13-14).
+He will take what is mine and make it known to you; in doing this, he will glorify me” (Jn 16:13-14).
 Jesus exposed the indivisible unity of Jesus and the Holy Spirit, the second and third persons of the Most Holy Trinity.
 Through the Holy Spirit, Jesus would reveal everything they need to know.
-We see that reflected in Peter’s teachings on the day of Pentecost (Acts 2:14-41) and Stephen’s witnessing before the Sanhedrin (Acts chapter 7).
+We see that reflected in Peter’s teachings on the day of Pentecost (Acts 2:14-41) and Stephen’s witnessing before the Sanhedrin (Acts 7).